QryptInc/QryptInc.github.io/content/eaas/rngd/_index.md

 ```

 ## Command Line Usage
-The resulting *rngd* executable can run directly to start either a daemon or a foreground process.
-By default, *rngd* will run as a background daemon and attempt to use the "hwrng", "errand", "pkcs11", and "rtlsdr" random sources.
+The resulting 'rngd' executable can run directly to start either a daemon or a foreground process.
+By default, 'rngd' will run as a background daemon and attempt to use the 'hwrng', 'errand', 'pkcs11', and 'rtlsdr' random sources.

-To run *rngd* using exclusively Qrypt's Quantum Entropy, run the following command.
-This will run *rngd* as a foreground process with the Qrypt source enabled and all other entropy sources disabled. rngd will send its random to the /dev/random device.
+To run 'rngd' using exclusively Qrypt's Quantum Entropy, run the following command.
+This will run 'rngd' as a foreground process with the Qrypt source enabled and all other entropy sources disabled. 'rngd' will send its random to the /dev/random device.

+Note that 'sudo' is needed in the command because 'rngd' accesses the root folder.

 ```
 sudo rngd -f -x hwrng -x rdrand -x pkcs11 -x rtlsdr -n qrypt -O qrypt:tokenfile:<qrypt token path>
 ```